jreed223/alumni-homepage-slider/README.md

 # Alumni Story Slider

-A simple slider that displays a preiview of viewable content.
+A simple slider that displays a preview of viewable story content.

 ## Description